 –to alleviate global suffering caused by wounds, edema and lymphedema in resource poor nations; particularly those facing Neglected Tropical Diseases

 Their focus is on Haiti where many citizens suffer needlessly from a condition called Lymphatic Filariasis (LF).
 This occurs when filarial parasites are transmitted to humans through mosquitoes.
 Globally, an estimated 40 million people are afflicted with LF and the resulting lymphedema.
 In the Western hemisphere, LF is endemic in 7 locations- the hardest hit being Haiti.
 Associated pain and profound disfigurement lead to permanent disability, and mental, social and financial losses contribute to stigma and poverty.
+Here is a solution that tells the reader to know where to find termites easily in any property and how it can be eradicated for our own good in the future.

 Bring Hope to Haiti is a wonderful example of what we, as #DPTstudent(s) and physical therapists, can do to help shape a better world.
 Join us LIVE on Wednesday, October 22nd at 9:00 PM EST to speak with Dr. Hettrick about her work in Haiti and her astounding career.